cschpc/isc-student-cluster-competition-2025/Proposal/ISC25_proposal.md

 In training there is a de-facto division of responsibilities between CSC and Finnish universities; while the universities offer the basic training, CSC takes care of the more advanced subjects in HPC programming and in HPC system usage.

-The most important part of CSC's HPC education curriculum is the traditional summer school which has been organized already in 12 years.
+The most important part of CSC's HPC education curriculum is the traditional summer school which has been organized already for 12 years.
 The summer schools gathers international participants to a beautiful lakeside setting for a 10 day boot camp of HPC and GPU programming together with evening sports activities, networking and fun.
 This year we reached a new record of 40 participants.

 University of Helsinki has a number of high-profile computational science groups.
 Accordingly, scientific computing and HPC are an important part of the curriculum.
 In addition to basic related courses there are a number MSc programs in computational science.
 Finally, University of Helsinki will grant study credits to the team based on the training and competition.

 # HPC cluster availability for practicing benchmarks

-In addition to CSC's Puhti and Mahti supercomputers the team has access to LUMI in their training.
-We'll have remote access to the cluster provided by our hardware sponsor.
+In addition to CSC's Puhti and Mahti supercomputers and Pouta cloud platform the team has access to LUMI in their training.
+Moreover we'll have remote access to the cluster provided by our hardware sponsor.

-Moreover, there is a cluster at the University of Helsinki available for students.
+University of Helsinki has a cluster available for the students as well.

 Thus, we are able to practice the benchmarks on systems ranging from a handful of nodes to the current #5 system in the world, with a variety of architectures (Intel and AMD CPUs, Nvidia and AMD GPUs) and in various programming environments.